Updates (October 2025 to December 2025)

 The Summary tab provides an overview of the incident, including:

-Understanding Fingerprints in the Summary Tab
+Understanding Fingerprints

 Each fingerprint listed represents a detection signal derived from Traceable's bot detection rules.
 The table includes the following fields:

-Allow – Let traffic through without blocking.
+Allow — It allows traffic through without blocking.

 By fine-tuning fingerprint actions, security teams can reduce false positives, improve detection accuracy, and ensure legitimate traffic is not mistakenly blocked.